-The winery is located near the church of Pomerol
+The estate is located near the church of Pomerol

-(Bordeaux) in the same area.
-After several changes of ownership in the last 150 years, it was for a long time owned by the trading house Audy in Libourne.
-In 1985, the well-known oenologist Michel Rolland
+(Bordeaux) in the area of the same name.
+After several changes of ownership in the past 150 years, it was long owned by the Audy trading house in Libourne.
+In 1985 the well-known oenologist Michel Rolland

-engaged as a consultant, who introduced quality-enhancing measures such as late harvest, long mash times and maturation in new oak barrels, and greatly reduced the Cabernet share in the vineyards.
-In 1998, the estate was acquired by Jean-Louis-Laborde (+2001), who died in an accident three years later.
-Since 2003 it is run by Ronan Laborde.
-The vineyards cover nine hectares of vineyards in the Graves terraces and are planted with the varieties Merlot (75%), Cabernet Sauvignon (15%) and Cabernet Franc (10%).
-The long-lived red wine is aged in one-third new oak barrels.
+engaged as a consultant who introduced quality-enhancing measures such as late harvest, long mashing times and maturation in new oak barrels, as well as greatly reducing the proportion of Cabernet in the vineyards.
+In 1998 the estate was acquired by Jean-Louis-Laborde (+2001), who died three years later in an accident.
+It has been managed by Ronan Laborde since 2003.
+The vineyards cover nine hectares of vines in the Graves terraces and are planted with the varieties Merlot (75%), Cabernet Sauvignon (15%) and Cabernet Franc (10%).
+The long-lived red wine is aged in a third of new barriques.
 The second wine is called "Fleur de Clinet".